Customer Complaints: Types, Examples, and Solutions

 Measure agents’ response time

-Measuring customer agents’ response time to complaints can help spot the agents that need additional training to handle customer tickets faster.
+Measuring customer agents’ response time to complaints can help spot the agents who need additional training to handle customer tickets faster.
 Upskilling them can be a way to increase the number of resolved tickets and, as a result, help boost customer satisfaction.

 According to the survey by SuperOffice, only a small number of support reps respond within 1 minute.
 This response speed is an ambitious benchmark, but why shouldn’t you try?